Economics 501B: Microeconomics

 or send me an email to arrange a time to meet: mwalker@arizona.edu

-Textbook: The course lecture notes will primarily serve as the textbook for the course.
+Lecture Notes and Textbooks:There is no specific textbook for the course; the lecture notes cover the content of the course and essentially serve as the textbook.
 The notes are available at the Lecture Notes page of this website.
-Several actual textbooks are good additional resources:
+Several actual textbooks are useful resources:

-Books Available for Checkout: All five of the books above, and several others you might find useful, are available for checkout from the Department's Barr Library.
-Checkout forms are available here.
+Books Available for Checkout: All six of the books above, and several others you might find useful, are available for checkout from the Department's Barr Library.
+Checkout information is available here.

 Course Outline:

-Fisher's separation theorem.
+Fisher's separation theorem: Robinson, Wilson, and Mizuno.
 The "adding-up" problem: surplus and profit.
 Returns-to-scale phenomena.
 Marginal conditions with production.
+Intertemporal GE model.

 Recontracting (unilateral improvements by subgroups).
+The Pareto frontier.
 Market equilibrium and the core.
 The importance of the "size" of the economy.
-The "core-equivalence" theorem.
+The replication model of large economies.
+The Core Equivalence Theorem.
 The continuum model of large economies.

 Modeling uncertainty and information.
 Securities, forward and spot markets, and Arrow-Debreu equilibrium.
 Incomplete markets, temporary equilibrium, and rational expectations.

-Note: Economics 501C covers game theory, informational issues (such as asymmetric information, signalling, moral hazard), and mechanism design, and some of these topics are therefore treated only briefly, if at all, in Economics 501B.
+Note: Economics 501C covers game theory, informational issues (such as asymmetric information, signalling, moral hazard), and mechanism design.
+These topics are therefore treated only briefly, if at all, in Economics 501B.

 Exercises, Quizzes, Exams, and Grading: